MVTERRY/Suade-docs/docs/source/index.rst

-Welcome to Suades's documentation!
+Welcome to Suade's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Suade** is a sophisticated generative AI that is trained on the next-generation sales techniques and conversation science.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to obtain a :ref:`api-secret` UUID to begin utilizing the api!

 .. note::